HabitRPG/habitica-chat-extension/README.md

 ### 1.6.5 (not released)
 + Fixed display bug with quotes in message.[#17](https://github.com/HabitRPG/habitica-chat-extension/issues/17)
 + Further reorder costume elements
-+ Modifying message to say Habitica not HabitRPG.
++ Fixed messages to say Habitica not HabitRPG.

 ### 1.6.4 (not released)
 + Put message back in chat when blocked (ie if swear or fails to transmit).